-Star San is my sanitizer of choice.
-It’s a food safe and no rinse.
+Star San is my homebrew sanitizer of choice.
+When mixed properly, it’s food safe and no rinse.
 Required contact time is one minute.
-It has worked very well for me for quite some time and I’m convinced that it’s one of the most economical solutions available if you use the spray bottle method outlined here.
-I’ve used a single 32 oz bottle for years.
-Like 5+ years.
+It has worked very well for me for quite some time and I’m convinced that it’s one of the most economical solutions available if you’re using the “Spray Bottle Method” outlined here.

 The Spray Bottle Method